What are subsequent events?

 What is the auditor's responsibility for events after the report date?

-ISA 560.14 creates a separate obligation for the period between the auditor's report date and the date the financial statements are issued.
+ISA 560.14 creates a separate obligation for the period between the auditor's report date and the date the FS are issued.
 The auditor has no duty to perform additional procedures during this window.
-However, if the auditor becomes aware of a fact that would have caused the report to be modified, ISA 560.14 requires the auditor to discuss the matter with management and determine whether the financial statements need amendment.
+If the auditor becomes aware of a fact that would have caused the report to be modified, though, ISA 560.14 requires the auditor to discuss the matter with management and determine whether the FS need amendment.

 What is the difference between adjusting and non-adjusting events?

 IAS 10 distinguishes two categories.
-Adjusting events provide evidence of conditions that existed at the balance sheet date — they require changes to the amounts in the financial statements.
-Non-adjusting events are indicative of conditions that arose after the balance sheet date — they require disclosure only if material, but no adjustment to the numbers.
+Adjusting events provide evidence of conditions that existed at the balance sheet date.
+They require changes to the amounts in the FS.
+Non-adjusting events indicate conditions that arose after the balance sheet date.
+They require disclosure only if material, but no adjustment to the numbers.
 The classification turns on whether the underlying condition pre-dated the reporting date.